Skip to main content

 How do rate limits work on the Anthropic Console?+

-Rate limits are organized into usage tiers that automatically increase as your organization's API spend grows.
-Limits are enforced using a token bucket algorithm, which allows short bursts above the average rate.
-You can view your current tier and limits on the Limits page in the Console, and enterprise customers can request custom higher limits.
+Rate limits are organized into usage tiers (Tier 1 through Tier 4) that automatically increase as your organization's cumulative API spend and account age grow.
+Limits are enforced per-minute on requests, input tokens, and output tokens using a token bucket algorithm that allows short bursts above the average rate.
+Tier 1 starts at a $100/month spend cap, and tiers progress upward as spending history accumulates.
+You can view your current tier, per-model limits, and usage on the Limits page in the Console, and enterprise customers can request custom higher ceilings.

 Can I use the Console for team collaboration?+